moja-global/community-website/website/case-studies/introduction-to-flint-modules.md

 #### Output

-GCBM gives us the estimate of carbon flux generated, Aboveground Biomass etc.
+GCBM gives us the estimate of carbon flux generated, above-ground biomass etc. There is a special repository to visualize the output generated by GCBM called [Taswira](https://github.com/moja-global/GCBM.Visualisation_Tool).

 |![Diagram depicting how the GCBM output is displayed on a chart.](../static/img/gcbm-chart-module-case-study.png) |
 |:--:|